Relapse Monitoring: How Often Should You Check for Minimal Change Disease Relapse?

 Laboratory and Clinical Monitoring

 Home checks should be supplemented by periodic lab tests and clinical assessments.
-Recommended schedules include:
+Common schedules include:

 - Urine Protein-to-Creatinine Ratio (UPCR): Every 1–3 months in stable remission; monthly if high risk.